 Emotionally, I’m also thinking of all of my brilliant friends and family who have run this exact same course over the years, and I’m taking some comfort from knowing that they finished the race - and still seem to think it’s a good idea for me to run it as well!

-But most importantly I’m thinking of the estimated eight million children around the world who are living in institutions and orphanages, and who could be reunited with their family if they had the right support.
+But most importantly I’m thinking of the estimated 5.4 million children around the world who are living in institutions and orphanages, and who could be reunited with their family if they had the right support.

 I will keep a blog so people can follow my journey (and aches and pains) along the way and I would love to hear from anyone who is thinking of running, walking or doing any other activity to raise funds for Lumos this year.